jgudhlanga/app-angular/README.md

   $ yo --version</br/>

 ## Let Yeoman scaffold the angular app
-    cd to the project folder
+    cd to the project folder and run the command below
     $ yo angular

 ## Build & development